 After understanding the challenges and problems of the current dispirate assistance offering, work started to bring these services together while also making the reporting of problems more accurate and quicker for store colleagues, so that the right engineer would come out and fix the problem first time.View case study

 Eric A. Meyer urges designers to pay attention to the worst-case scenario, to make a better experience for all.
 This landed at Sainsbury’s doors with no warning on Monday 16 March 2020, when the UK went into lockdown following the spread of COVID-19.

 Customers changed their shopping habits overnight and we changed how our physical stores and online delivery operated; quickly becoming a key service to ‘feed the nation’, seeing a year and a half's growth in a few months.

 We not only made sure we were able to serve as many customers in a safe way, but we made sure we prioritised and showed up for our elderly, disabled and vulnerable customers in an inclusive, accessible and caring way.View case study

-We not only evangelised design thining and user centred design within teams we work with, the wider organisation and leardership teams, we also want to help out the next generation of designers.
+I've not only evangelised design thining and user centred design within teams I work with, the wider organisation and leardership teams, I also wanted to help out the next generation of designers.

-We wanted to start to play our part within the creative industry, so we've reached out to mentor people from internal teams, those studying at universities and on Interaction Design Foundation courses via RookieUp.
+I wanted to start to play my part within the creative industry, so I've reached out to mentor people from internal teams, those studying at Loughborough and De Montfort universities and on Interaction Design Foundation courses via RookieUp.